dingo/api/readme.md

 		});
 	});

-The API would catch this exception and return it as a response with the HTTP status code 409.
-This response would be represented by the following JSON:
+The API will automatically catch thrown exceptions and convert them into a JSON representation as well as adjusting the HTTP status code.
+The above exception would have the following JSON representation.

 	{
 		"message": "User was updated prior to your request."
 	}

-The API also provides a couple of its own exceptions which you may throw:
+The API also provides a couple of its own exceptions which you may throw when dealing with resources.

 	Dingo\Api\Exception\DeleteResourceFailedException
 	Dingo\Api\Exception\ResourceException
 	Dingo\Api\Exception\StoreResourceFailedException
 	Dingo\Api\Exception\UpdateResourceFailedException

-These exceptions allow you to pass along any validation errors that occured when trying to create, update, or delete resources.
-As an example you might throw a `StoreResourceFailedException` when you encounter validation errors when trying to create a new user:
+These exceptions are a little special in that they allow you to pass along any validation errors that occured when trying to create, update, or delete resources.
+As an example you might throw a `StoreResourceFailedException` when you encounter errors when trying to validate the creation of a new user:

 	Route::api(['version' => 'v1', 'prefix' => 'api'], function()
 	{